-- Beginning to use more complex sentences to link thoughts (e.g. using and, because). - Can retell a simple past event in correct order (e.g. went down slide, hurt finger). - Uses talk to connect ideas, explain what is happening and anticipate what might happen next, recall and relive past experiences. - Questions why things happen and gives explanations.
-Asks e.g. who, what, when, how. - Uses a range of tenses (e.g. play, playing, will play, played). - Uses intonation, rhythm and phrasing to make the meaning clear to others. - Uses vocabulary focused on objects and people that are of particular importance to them. - Builds up vocabulary that reflects the breadth of their experiences. - Uses talk in pretending that objects stand for something else in play, e,g, 'This box is my castle.' - Extends vocabulary, especially by grouping and naming, exploring the meaning and sounds of new words.
-Uses language to imagine and recreate roles and experiences in play situations.
-Links statements and sticks to a main theme or intention.
-Uses talk to organise, sequence and clarify thinking, ideas, feelings and events.
-Introduces a storyline or narrative into their play.
-Children express themselves effectively, showing awareness of listeners' needs.
+- Beginning to use more complex sentences to link thoughts (e.g. using and, because). - Questions why things happen and gives explanations.
+Asks e.g. who, what, when, how. - Uses a range of tenses (e.g. play, playing, will play, played). - Builds up vocabulary that reflects the breadth of their experiences. - Extends vocabulary, especially by grouping and naming, exploring the meaning and sounds of new words. - Uses language to imagine and recreate roles and experiences in play situations. - Links statements and sticks to a main theme or intention. - Uses talk to organise, sequence and clarify thinking, ideas, feelings and events. - Introduces a storyline or narrative into their play. - Children express themselves effectively, showing awareness of listeners' needs.
 They use past, present and future forms accurately when talking about events that have happened or are to happen in the future.
 They develop their own narratives and explanations by connecting ideas or events.
-As Mathematicians we will: Numbers Shape, Space and Measures Shows awareness of similarities of shapes in the Shows an interest in numerals in the environment.
-Shows an interest in representing numbers.
-Realises not only objects, but anything can be counted, including steps, claps or jumps.
-Says the number that is one more than a given number.
-Finds one more or one less from a group of up to five objects, then ten objects.
-In practical activities and discussion, beginning to use the vocabulary involved in adding and subtracting.
-Uses positional language.
-Selects a particular named shape.
-Can describe their relative position such as 'behind' or 'next to'.
+As Mathematicians Numbers Shap pe, Space and Measures we will: some number names and number language Knows that numbers identify how many objeted beginning to represent numbers using finge or pictures.
+Shows an interest in number problems.
+Separates a group of three or four objects in beginning to recognise that the total is still to shows an interest in numerals in the enviroral Shows an interest in representing numbers.
+Realises not only objects, but anything can including steps, claps or jumps.
+Recognise some numerals of personal sign.
+Uses the language of 'more' and 'fewer' to cobjects.
+Finds the total number of items in two group them.
+Says the number that is one more than a gion finds one more or one less from a group of then ten objects.
+In practical activities and discussion, beginn vocabulary involved in adding and subtraction Records, using marks that they can interpresent begins to identify own mathematical problems. ects are in a set. ers, marks on paper on different ways, he same. nment. be counted, ificance. compare two sets of os by counting all of ven number. up to five objects, ning to use the ng. et and explain.
+Shapes or make a shapes or make est in shape by sustained construction talking about shapes or arrangements. est in shapes in the environment. sappropriately for tasks talk about the shapes of everyday 'round' and 'tall'. use mathematical names for 'solid' 3D flat' 2D shapes, and mathematical terms hapes. interests and fascinations.
+Children count reliably with numbers from one to 20 order and say which number is one more or one les number.
+Using quantities and objects, they add and digit numbers and count on or back to find the answ problems, including doubling, halving and sharing. s than a given subtract two single- Orders two oOrders two itUses familiar rticular named shape. or three items by length or height. eems by weight or capacity. r objects and common shapes to create patterns and build models.

-- Records, using marks that they can interpret and explain. - Begins to identify own mathematical problems based on own interests and fascinations. - Children count reliably with numbers from one to 20, place them in order and say which number is one more or one less than a given number.
-Using quantities and objects, they add and subtract two single-digit numbers and count on or back to find the answer.
-They solve problems, including doubling, halving and sharing. - Orders two items by weight or capacity. - Uses familiar objects and common shapes to create and recreate patterns and build models. - Uses everyday language related to time. - Beginning to use everyday language related to money. - Children use everyday language to talk about size, weight, capacity, position, distance, time and money to compare quantities and objects and to solve problems.
+Children use everyday language to talk about size, weight, capacity, position, distance, time and money to compare quantities and objects and to solve problems.
 They recognise, create and describe patterns.
 They explore characteristics of everyday objects and shapes and use mathematical language to describe them.